clokep/relapse/docs/openid.md

 [Apple's developer documentation](https://help.apple.com/developer-account/?lang=en#/dev77c875b7e)
 has more information on setting up SiWA.

-The synapse config will look like this:
+The relapse config will look like this:

 ```yaml
   - idp_id: apple